nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/swate_QuickStart.md

 ## Annotate your samples and data

-Add rows beneath the building blocks with the plus symbol ( A ) and fill the cells with ontology terms to note the respective *Characteristics, Parameter,* and *Factor* values of your experiment.
+Add rows beneath the building blocks with the plus symbol ( A ) and fill the cells with ontology terms to note the respective *Characteristics, Parameter,* *Component* and *Factor* values of your experiment.
 By activating the ontology term search function (magnifying glass, B), you can fill cells with ontology terms.

 1. When *Ontology term search* ( B ) is enabled, Swate  will suggest a selection of suitable terms from the ontology database for the column header, e.g. *TripleTOF* *5600* for *instrument model.* Alternatively to activating the *Ontology term search* within the cells of your annotation table, you can use the ontology term search panel on the right side after expanding it with the arrow on the bottom right ( C ).